BUButtercup/jspassword/README.md

 # wk2-jspasscode

+this is the second repos for this project.
+Previous commits can be found here: https://github.com/BUButtercup/wk2-jspasscode.
+Repos was recreated to deploy functional site.

 In this repos we will be creating a simple javascript password generator.
 The HTML and CSS are pre-built.

 This project was quite challenging for me.
 I suppose it is challenging any time you're asked to write a paper in a foreign language for the first time.
 It helped me to understand how the language talks to itself: I still don't think I totally get it, but it works, darn it.
 I didn't try to use anything more complicated than functions, a loop or two, and some conditional statements this time, but there's always the next one.